barotto/libRocketDoc/pages/tutorials/window_template.md

 	padding-bottom: 42px;
 ```

 There's not much space to the left or right of the text yet; easy fixed, just add some left and right padding!
-We used the following for Rocket Invaders from Mars:
+We used the following for _Rocket Invaders from Mars_:

 ```css
 	padding-left: 85px;